 The figures below are only a guide.
 Actual pay rates may vary, depending on:

-- You could enter with a Higher National Certificate (HNC) or Higher National Diploma (HND).
+You could enter with an HNC (SCQF Level 7) or HND (SCQF Level 8).
 Employers accept a wide range of HNC, HND and degree subjects, but the following are particularly helpful: accounting, business management, economics, finance, mathematics and statistics.

-- Larger insurance broking companies increasingly offer graduate training programmes for applicants with a 2:1 or 2:2 honours degree or above.
+Larger insurance broking companies increasingly offer graduate training programmes for applicants with a 2:1 or 2:2 honours degree (SCQF Level 11) or above.
 Degree subjects such as maths, business and accounting are useful but other degree subjects are accepted.

-- Commercial insurance brokers specialise in complex and unusual insurance requests, like insuring oil rigs or music festivals. they are based at Lloyd's of London.
-The CII runs the courses and exams for London Market Insurance, which are necessary for working at Lloyd's.
+Commercial insurance brokers specialise in complex and unusual insurance requests, like insuring oil rigs or music festivals.
+They are based at Lloyd's of London.
+The Chartered Insurance Institute (CII) runs the courses and exams for London Market Insurance, which are necessary for working at Lloyd's.

 There are jobs with small firms which operate mainly in their local area and with large firms which have branches throughout the country and sometimes internationally.

 able to build good working relationships with clients

 able to understand and explain complex financial details

 honest, trustworthy and discreet.